 - Diabetes – Type 1 and 2

-- Smoking – Current or stopped within last 5 years
+- Smokers – Those who still smoke or have stopped within the last 5 years

 - Being overweight (BMI more than 25)

-- Having family history of heart disease – sibling, parent or grandparent
+- Having a family history of heart disease (sibling, parent or grandparent)

 - Age / Gender – Men older than 45, women older than 55